-For the years ended December 31, 2015 and 2014 (All amounts are in U.S. dollars unless otherwise noted)
+For the periods ended March 31, 2016 and 2015 (All amounts are in U.S. dollars unless otherwise noted)

 1. NATURE OF OPERATIONS

 Tsodilo Resources Limited ("Tsodilo" or "the Company") is an exploration stage company which is engaged principally in the acquisition, exploration and development of mineral properties in the Republic of Botswana.